Lamden/clove/_sources/tips-and-tricks.md.txt

 ## Getting transaction details

-Using clove you can check details of every transaction.
+Using clove you can check details of every transaction by hash.

     from clove.network import Mooncoin